Move Up Guidelines

 6. No alcoholic beverages or controlled substances may be carried or consumed on the tournament grounds under penalty of disqualification.
 No shooter will compete while under the influence of alcohol or any other controlled substance(s) under penalty of disqualification.

-7. Smoking, vaping or electronic cigarettes are not permitted on any competition ranges, practice ranges or in the Tournament Village at any time.
+7. Smoking, vaping, or electronic cigarettes are not permitted on any competition ranges, practice ranges or in the Tournament Village at any time.
 Anyone wishing to do so during competition may leave the range under Shooting Time Allowed “F” to use an area a minimum of ten (10) yards from the entrance to the range.

-8. Littering the grounds will not be tolerated.
+8. Littering on the grounds will not be tolerated.
 Anyone littering will be subject to disqualification from the tournament.

 9. Shooters may only compete in one class at a tournament.